zy2438633945/lab4/README.md

 client.fetch(...)
 ```

-## Use Chart.js to display the data in a beautiful chart
+### Step 9: Utilize Chart.js to Visualize Data in Charts

-We'll be using the Chart.js library for beautiful data visualization.
-Chart.js is a simple and flexible open-source JavaScript library that makes it easy to create beautiful charts.
+For elegant data visualization, we will utilize the Chart.js library.
+Chart.js is an open-source JavaScript library that simplifies the creation of beautiful charts.

-To create a line chart, you first fetch the API, then pass the chart options and your data to the `Line` component:
+To create a line chart, follow these steps:

+1. Fetch the API data.
+1. Provide the chart options, data, and labels to the Line component.

 ```js
 const { data: orderByBrandYearData } = useSWR();